sensu/sensu-docs-legacy/source/docs/0.13/api-overview.md

 ### /stashes {#stashes}

 Create, list, and delete stashes (JSON documents).
-Stashes are an HTTP key/value data store.
+The stashes endpoint is an HTTP key/value data store.

 See [API stashes documentation](api-stashes) for more information.